 Oscar-Winning Childhood Star Dies at 90

-Claude Jarman Jr., a former child actor who received the Juvenile Academy Award for his role in the 1946 film “The Yearling,” passed away at his home in Kentfield, California, on Sunday, January 12, 2025.
+Claude Jarman Jr., a former child actor who received the Juvenile Academy Award for his role in the 1946 film “The Yearling,” passed away at his home in Kentfield, California on Sunday, January 12, 2025.
 He was 90.

 “The Yearling,” a film adaptation of Marjorie Kinnan Rawlings’ Pulitzer Prize-winning 1938 novel, featured Jarman as Jody Baxter, a young boy growing up on a Florida farm post-Civil War.
-The production of the film was fraught with challenges, including illnesses, intense heat, and noncooperative animals.
-Despite these hurdles, Jarman’s performance won him the Juvenile Academy Award, presented by Shirley Temple at the 1947 Academy Awards.
-Jarman was only the seventh recipient of this award, joining the ranks of previous winners like Mickey Rooney and Judy Garland.
+The film’s production was fraught with challenges, including illnesses, intense heat, and noncooperative animals.

 After “The Yearling,” Jarman starred in ten more films during the 1940s and 1950s, including “High Barbaree,” “The Sun Comes Up,” “Roughshod,” and “Intruder in the Dust.”
 The last film reunited him with director Clarence Brown.
 In 1950, he appeared in the western “Rio Grande” alongside John Wayne.
 He also featured in TV series like “Wagon Train” and the 1978 miniseries “Centennial” with Raymond Burr.